-Prior to joining Hinshaw in 2017, Carson gained significant experience in appellate practice.
-For over two years, he served as a law clerk to Justices David W. Ellis and James R. Epstein in the First District of the Illinois Appellate Court.
-Before that, Carson worked in the Office of the State Appellate Defender, where he pursued dozens of appeals on behalf of indigent criminal defendants.
+Prior to joining Hinshaw in March 2017, Carson served as a law clerk to the Honorable David W. Ellis and the Honorable James R. Epstein in the First District of the Illinois Appellate Court, where he assisted in the disposition of over 100 criminal and civil appeals involving complex legal issues.
+Before serving as a law clerk, Carson was an Assistant Appellate Defender in the Office of the State Appellate Defender where he pursued over 40 appeals on behalf of indigent criminal defendants and secured significant relief for several clients.

-Carson graduated as valedictorian of his law school class in 2011.
-During law school he served as an extern to the Honorable Robert W. Gettleman, U.S. District Court, Northern District of Illinois.
+Along with his other accomplishments, Carson graduated as valedictorian of his law school class.
+During law school, he worked as an extern to the Honorable Robert W. Gettleman, U.S. District Court for the Northern District of Illinois.

 - "Police Safety vs. Privacy: Illinois and U.S. Supreme Courts Continue to define Limits of Police Investigations During Traffic Stops," CBA Record, July/August 2016